tendermint/tendermint/CONTRIBUTING.md

 ## Branching Model and Release

-The main development branch is master.
+The main development branch is `main`.

 Every release is maintained in a release branch named `vX.Y.Z`.

 Pending minor releases have long-lived release candidate ("RC") branches.
-Minor release changes should be merged to these long-lived RC branches at the same time that the changes are merged to master.
+Minor release changes should be merged to these long-lived RC branches at the same time that the changes are merged to `main`.

+If a feature's size is big and/or its risk is high, it can be implemented in a feature branch.
+While the feature work is in progress, pull requests are open and squash merged against the feature branch.
+Branch `main` is periodically merged (merge commit) into the feature branch, to reduce branch divergence.
+When the feature is complete, the feature branch is merged back (merge commit) into `main`.
+The moment of the final merge can be carefully chosen so as to land different features in different releases.

 Note all pull requests should be squash merged except for merging to a release branch (named `vX.Y`).
 This keeps the commit history clean and makes it easy to reference the pull request where a change was introduced.

 ### Development Procedure

-The latest state of development is on `master`, which must never fail `make test`. _Never_ force push `master`, unless fixing broken git history (which we rarely do anyways).
+The latest state of development is on `main`, which must never fail `make test`. _Never_ force push `main`, unless fixing broken git history (which we rarely do anyways).

 To begin contributing, create a development branch either on `github.com/tendermint/tendermint`, or your fork (using `git remote add origin`).

 Make changes, and before submitting a pull request, update the `CHANGELOG_PENDING.md` to record your change.
-Also, run either `git rebase` or `git merge` on top of the latest `master`.
+Also, run either `git rebase` or `git merge` on top of the latest `main`.
 (Since pull requests are squash-merged, either is fine!)

 Update the `UPGRADING.md` if the change you've made is breaking and the instructions should be in place for a user on how he/she can upgrade it's